YohanSandun/Sigiri/README.md

 `load` keyword can be used to import another Sigiri source or compiled managed library (.dll or .so) in to our program.
 In above example we are using `math` class from compiled .NET assembly called `system`.
 (To use a certain library, that library should exists in program location.
 In above example I have system.dll file and source code in the same directory.)

 ### Operator overloading
-Every operator can be overloaded by providing an method in a class.
+Every operator can be overloaded by providing a method within the class.

 | Operator | Description            |             Syntax            |
 |:--------:|------------------------|:-----------------------------:|